-Shakira Losing Her Voice Made Her Depressed & Argue With Partner, Gerard Pique
+Shakira Says Losing Her Voice Made Her Depressed, Argumentative With Partner Gerard Pique

 ~ LIVE ALBUM ANNOUNCEMENT!
 On Wed Nov 13 – the day of the worldwide screenings of #ShakiraFilm – Shak is releasing El Dorado World Tour as a live album!
 And Chantaje is available to stream now! ~ ANUNCIAMOS NUEVO ÁLBUM EN VIVO!
 El próximo miércoles – el día de la proyección del #ShakiraFilm Shak también va a lanzar el álbum en vivo de El Dorado World Tour!
 Y hoy ya pueden escuchar Chantaje!
 ShakHQ

 In 2018, she was able to embark on the tour she had to postpone.
-The “El Dorado” world tour visited four continents — Europe, North America, Latin America, and Asia — and grossed $75 million at the box office, per Pollstar.
+The “El Dorado” world tour visited three continents — Europe, North America, Asia, as well as Latin America — and grossed $75 million at the box office, per Pollstar.

 Now that the tour has been completed, Shakira is taking the show to the big screen with behind-the-scenes footage of the whole journey.
 On November 13, for one night only, the film, Shakira in Concert: El Dorado World Tour, will hit over 2,000 theaters in more than 60 countries.
 The concert footage took place at The Forum in Los Angeles, California.

-Shakira expressed that fans had been asking her to make a concert film on social media.
+Shakira expressed that fans on social media had been asking her to make a concert film.
 The “Waka Waka (This Time For Africa” singer-songwriter produced the whole project with James Merryman, and will see her fans relive the show through documentary footage.

 To book tickets for a theater of your choice, visit Shakira.Film.